flowdock/oulu/README.md

 This component acts as an IRC server, and bridges the messages between clients and Flowdock.

+If you're looking to simply use this IRC gateway, check out the [help page](https://www.flowdock.com/help/irc).

 ## Prerequisites

 Oulu uses bundler, so simply run `bundle install` before running tests.
 No